 Time for another cute Santa – let’s make a paper plate and yarn Santa craft !
 Great Christmas sewing project for kids and a fun craft to display in the classroom or at home.

 We have already created a Santa beard craft but we’re using a different technique today.
 The beard will go inside the paper plate this time.

 Besides, it helps kids practice their fine motor skills and prepares them for sewing activities.

 Preschoolers may not have the necessary patience for the yarn beard part but this craft is perfect for kindergartners and older kids.
 For younger kiddos you can skip the yarn and make instead Santa’s beard from cardstock paper.
 In this case all they will have to do is paint, cut and glue – all fun and easy steps.

-This adorable paper plate Santa will look great hung as an decoration by the fireplace or in the kids’ bedroom.
+This adorable paper plate and yarn Santa craft will look great hung as an decoration by the fireplace or in the kids’ bedroom.